kiara-lasch/Workshop_KGL/README.md

-# Physical feasibility of adaptation strategies
+# Physical Solution Space (PSS) Model
-This code and its associated data calculate whether adaptation measures are physically feaisble to implement based on the physical characteristics of 30 deltas
+The Physical SOlution SPace (PSS) model calculates which adaptation measures are physically feaisble for implemententation in deltas, based on the unique physical characteristics of the deltas.
+This code runs for a global dataset of 769 deltas, but a sample dataset containing 30 deltas is provided here.

 ## Dependencies
-- Python v3.13
+- Python v3.12.4

 ### Packages
 - pandas